 In a world where everyone’s biometric profiles are on record, a young policewoman turns up the impossible: an unidentifiable corpse.

 Jen’s hands are full: small kid in tow, obnoxious partner and stepson, incessant office politics, her Yellow ranking to maintain, and a demanding search-and-rescue job.

 So the last thing ylo-Jen needs is a mystery murder victim.
 Worse, the case is linked to a flourishing drugs ring.
 And both the Priesthood and her own hierarchy are holding things back.
 No wonder she’s got issues…

-A way to break the system.
-The potential to live in untrammelled luxury.
-It would be anyone’s dream… until you discover it means absolutely nothing.
+A way to break the ranking system and live in untrammelled luxury.
+Anyone’s dream… until the nightmare discovery that it means absolutely nothing.

-And he gradually uncovers the truth: even a lifestyle that the world would envy is meaningless if there’s no future.
-So what on Earth do you do next?
+And Mattie gradually uncovers the truth: a lifestyle that the world would envy is meaningless if the clock for that world’s future is ticking down fast.
+So what on Earth should he do next?